 Developed in Bournemouth, Christchurch, and Poole by BCP Council, Europe’s first Beach Check app was launched last year in response to an increase in visitor numbers in the region.
 The innovative app provided real-time updates on the crowding status of local beaches.
 This helped people to make safe choices and plan their visit, as well as providing valuable resort management data.

 Over the course of the winter BCP Council, with support from MHCLG (Ministry of Housing Communities and Local Government) (Ministry for Housing Communities and Local Government) has been working hard to automate the app even further.
 Relaunching for the new 2021 season, the app now incorporates automatic updates and algorithms from footfall sensors and additional cameras to help staff accurately manage app updates.
 Live updates can be streamed within the app showing parking space availability at key locations.
-Further information on available facilities such as toilets on the seafront is
+Further information on available facilities such as toilets on the seafront is also provided.

 Due to the success of the app, BCP Council has been awarded an additional £40,000, through the MHCLG Local Digital Fund to further develop the app and support its roll out in other towns and cities across the UK.
 Beach Check UK will launch in time for peak summer 2021.